kefo/fedora-workshop-containers/README.md

 docker-compose run karaf bash
 ```

+See README files that are part of each 'box' for specifics on building and running
+those containers.

 ### docker-machine

+The above instructions about modifying the `/etc/hosts` file assume you are not using `docker-machine`.
-If you use docker-machine, you will need to use the docker-machine's IP address.
+If, however, you use docker-machine, you will need to use the docker-machine's IP address in place of
+'127.0.0.1' in the above example.
 This is probably 192.168.99.100, but it may be different.